davidwickerhf/instaclient/README.md

 7. [Credits](#credits)
 8. [License](#license)

-## Current Features
+## Features
+- Scraping
     - Scrape a user's followers
     - Scrape a Hashtag
+    - Scrape a Location
-- Scrape a profile
+    - Scrape a Profile
     - Scrape a user's posts
+    - Scrape a hashtag's posts
+    - Scrape a location's posts
     - Scrape a post's info via its shortcode
+- Interacting
     - Follow a user
     - Unfollow a user
+    - Like a post
+    - Unlike a post
+    - Add a comment on a post
     - Send DMs to users (both Private & Public)
     - Check Incoming Notifications
-- Like a post
-- Add a comment on a post

 #### TO DO:
 - [x] Define Classes: